JiangWenJie-stack/DNABendNet/readme.md

-The project devotes to explore the relationship between DNA benda and biological function
+The project devotes to predict the DNA Bendability